A Broad Community of Scientists

 The LGS-SOAR Program at Emory allows undergraduate students to conduct supervised research with a faculty mentor.
 Students receive training in the research methods applicable to their research plan, analyze their data and create written and oral presentations of their results.
 At the end of the summer, each participant takes part in a formal research symposium.

-The Graduate School offers four types of highly competitive fellowships for biomedical science students: the Woodruff Fellowship, the Centennial Scholars Fellowship (CS), the Laney Graduate School Fellowship (LGSF), and the IMSD Fellowship.
+The Graduate School offers four types of highly competitive fellowships for biomedical science students: the Woodruff Fellowship, Centennial Scholars Fellowship (CS), and Laney Graduate School Fellowship (LGSF).
 These programs supplement the standard graduate fellowships offered to all students.